pprewitt/READMEGenerator/README.md

 - [Questions](#questions)

 ## Installation
- install it thus
+ You are Free to fork this repo, open it in VSCODE and initialize with your terminal.

 ## Usage
- use it thus // Usage
+ This app should be used to create formatted README's.

 ## License
- This application is covered by: None
+ This application is is licensed: None

 ## Contribution